toluwalojurotimiayeni/alx-higher_level_programming/0x05-python-exceptions/README.md

-Write a function that prints an integer.
+Write a function that executes a function safely